kanzuka/event-emitter/README.md

 ## Using Coroutines with Event Emitters

-[Coroutines](//github.com/icicleio/Coroutines) are a component available for [Icicle](//github.com/icicleio/Icicle) which use generators to create cooperative coroutines.
+[Coroutines](//github.com/icicleio/Icicle/tree/master/src/Coroutine) use generators to create cooperative coroutines.
+They are a component of the [Icicle](//github.com/icicleio/Icicle) library for writing asynchronous code in PHP.

 Event emitters can be used to create and execute coroutines each time an event is emitted.
 The static method `Icicle\Coroutine\Coroutine::async()` returns a function that can be used as the event listener on an event emitter.